Sgawrys/EsportSource/README.md

 [Django Pagedown](https://github.com/timmyomahony/django-pagedown) - For a markdown editor when writing a new article.

 [Django Markdown Deux](https://github.com/trentm/django-markdown-deux) - For markdown rendering on article pages.

+[Disqus](https://disqus.com/) - For comment sections on various articles.